qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 * Right-click on a database connection or schema item and choose :guilabel:`Import Vector Layer...` from the context menu.

+This triggers the :guilabel:`Import Vector Layer` dialog for further customisation.
-.. note:: When multiple layers are dragged into a database, they are imported immediately without further options.
+When multiple layers are dragged into a database, they are imported immediately without further options.
 All imports run in the background, so the QGIS interface remains responsive during the process.

 .. _figure_importvector_dialog: